-The online course provides instruction on the fundamentals of charitable gifts, estate planning, fiduciary responsibilities, and developing donor relationships among your constituency.
-The content is presented by experts currently working in the field and will provide you with a basic understanding to help you assist your donors.
-This is a required course, and a key element, for all individuals to become certified to perform Planned Giving & Trust Services duties in the North American Division of the Seventh-day Adventist Church.
-Most of the course is presented asynchronously on-line and may be completed while still working from your home.
+The online course teaches the fundamentals of charitable gifts, estate planning, fiduciary responsibilities, and developing donor relationships among your constituency.
+The content is presented by experts currently working in the field and provides a basic understanding of how to assist donors with their planned giving.
+This is a required course and a key element for individuals desiring to become certified to perform Planned Giving & Trust Services duties in the North American Division of the Seventh-day Adventist Church.
+Most of the course is presented asynchronously online and may be completed while working from any location.
 The only in-person portion of the class is the three-day review and exam at the end of the course.

-The online course consists of 38 lessons, each with required reading material, a video presentation, and a quiz.
+The online course consists of 39 lessons, each with required reading material, a video presentation, and a quiz.
 Many lessons, but not all, have a learning activity that applies what you have learned in the lesson and must be completed.
-To aid in your study a copy of the presenter’s PowerPoint presentation is made available for download within each lesson.
+To aid in your study, a copy of the presenter’s PowerPoint presentation is made available for download within each lesson.

 Planned Giving & Trust Services

 General Conference of Seventh-day Adventists

 Silver Spring, MD 20904

 All applications and registration fees must be delivered to the GC/NAD PGTS Department no later than the registration closed dates listed below.

 |Review & Exam at (TBA)